-Mother Nature is a force that no human can fully predict and certainly, no one can do much to control.
+Mother Nature is a force that no human can fully predict, and indeed, no one can do much to control.
 I’ve searched the globe for a place that is safe from natural disasters, and I’ve yet to find it.
 That said, there are natural disasters I am much more comfortable living with than others.

 Because of the warning, people can prepare themselves.
 If you live along the Gulf Coast, you should always have emergency provisions before Hurricane Season starts.
-Given the warning periods that can be a week in advance of landfall, there is plenty of time to secure property and to make a decision to stay near the coast or to evacuate.
+Given the warning periods that can be a week in advance of landfall, there is plenty of time to secure property and decide to stay near the coast or evacuate.

 Evacuation isn’t possible for everyone.
-Some people lack mobility and unfortunately, it is also expensive to be dislocated from your home.
-The cost of transportation and lodging away from home can be too cost-prohibitive for many people to evacuate every time a hurricane comes through, especially when knowing that most storms cause minimal damage.
+Some people lack mobility, and unfortunately, it is also expensive to be dislocated from your home.
+The cost of transportation and lodging away from home can be too cost-prohibitive for many people to evacuate when a hurricane comes through, especially when knowing that most storms cause minimal damage.

-In any scenario, people living in the Gulf states should be able to prepare with water, nonperishable food, and other basic tools which could be the difference between life and death when sheltering in place.
+In any scenario, people living in the Gulf states should prepare with water, non-perishable food, and other essential tools, which could be the difference between life and death when sheltering in place.

 Earthquakes terrify me.
-I lived 6-months in California and felt three earthquakes during that time (though there were dozens that I didn’t feel or slept through).
-The sensation was more and more unnerving every time.
+I lived 6-months in California and felt three tremors during that time (though there were dozens that I didn’t feel or slept through).
+The sensation was more and more terrifying every time.